rpvelloso/libsockets/README.md

 # libsockets (work in progress!!!)
-A plataform independet socket library with transparent SSL support (and some more stuff).
+A platform independent socket library with transparent SSL support (and some more stuff).
 # Examples
 ## socks::ClientSocket & socks::ServerSocket
 ```cpp